Lucy Chaffee Alden

-Biography
+Lucy Chaffee Alden (née Chaffee; November 20, 1836 - December 20, 1912) was a 19th-century American author, educator, and hymnwriter of the long nineteenth century.
+She was born in Massachusetts and spent much of her life engaged in teaching, writing, and religious work.
+Over the course of her career, more than 200 of her writings appeared in newspapers, journals, and Sunday school songbooks across several major cities.
+In addition to her prose and poetry, she authored doctrinal pamphlets that were distributed both in the United States and abroad, including one translated into Hindi.
+She served as a teacher for ten years and as a member of her local school board for three years.
+Her published works include religious tracts, hymns, and articles, some of which were written under the auspices of regional religious associations.

+Early life and education

 Lucy Morris Chaffee was born in South Wilbraham, New Hampden, Massachusetts, November 20, 1836.
-Her parents were Daniel Davis and Sarah Flynt Chaffee.
+Her parents were Daniel Davis and Sarah Flynt Chaffee (d.
+1884).
 Among her maternal ancestors was Judge John Bliss, of South Wilbraham, who on April 8, 1775, was appointed sole committee "to repair to Connecticut to request that Colony to co-operate with Massachusetts for the general defense", and who, under the constitution was chosen to the first and several succeeding senates.
+She had a sister, Catherine Newell Chaffee (1835-1873).

 Alden spent a year at Monson Academy.

-There was a sister, Catherine Newell Chaffee (1835-1873).
+Career

 For 10 years, Alden taught school, and for three years, she served as a member of the school board of her native town.

-She was left alone by the death of her mother in 1884.
+Her poetic, and far more numerous, prose writings appeared in various newspapers of Springfield, Boston, Chicago, and Minneapolis, in several Sunday school songbooks, and in quarterly and monthly journals.
+One doctrinal pamphlet of hers was translated by a British officer and missionary in Madras into Hindi, and many copies were printed.
+Copies of another were voluntarily distributed by a county judge in Florida among members of his state legislature.
+In 1891, under an appropriation made by an association whose conferences reached from Maine to California, of a sum to be distributed among writers of meritorious articles, Alden was selected to write on behalf of Massachusetts.

+Personal life

 In July 1890, she married Lucius David Alden (1835-1898), an early schoolmate who had relocated to the Pacific coast, but she continued to live at her father's homestead.
-Her poetic, and far more numerous prose, writings appeared in various newspapers of Springfield, Boston, Chicago, and Minneapolis, in several Sunday school songbooks, and in quarterly and monthly journals.
-One doctrinal pamphlet of hers was translated by a British officer and missionary in Madras into Hindi, and many copies printed.
-Copies of another were voluntarily distributed by a county judge in Florida among members of his state legislature.
-In 1891, under an appropriation, made by an association whose conferences reached from Maine to California, of a sum to be distributed among writers of meritorious articles, Alden was selected to write for Massachusetts.

-Lucy Morris Chaffee Alden died in Hampden, Massachusetts, December 20, 1912, and is buried at Old Hampden Cemetery in Hampden, Massachusetts.
+Lucy Morris Chaffee Alden died in Hampden, Massachusetts, December 20, 1912, aged 76, and is buried at Old Hampden Cemetery in Hampden, Massachusetts.